The global semiconductor shortage shows no signs of abating. So, what can we do to alleviate the symptoms and keep our businesses running?

 Additionally, you can combine SAP Ariba with an integrated ERP solution like SAP S/4 Hana to keep track of components from the moment they leave the factory until the minute they leave yours.
 Knowing precise numbers for your usage of vital components will help you predict and meet future demand.
 Better data about your component requirements will also help you plan your orders further in advance, making it easier to keep enough stock to maintain supplies to your customers.

-Without digital procurement and advanced ERP, companies stand to suffer even more, since there is no sure end to the current components crisis.
+Without digital procurement and advanced ERP, companies stand to suffer even more, since there is no sure end to the current component supply crisis.
 Through better data management and optimised purchase planning, companies can use digital procurement to maintain vital supplies and better meet customer needs.

 Keeping up with consumer demand is all about keeping up with your organization’s own demands.
-By making the most out of digital procurement, you are making sure you can give your customers the service they deserve, This is even if we only <
+By making the most out of digital procurement, you are making sure you can give your customers the service they deserve, even if we merely join a global supply network like the SAP Ariba Network.

 If you want advice on how you can get the most out of SAP Ariba’s abilities and keep your production lines moving, get in touch today.